-In 2019, 100% of HBG’s overall paper usage came from FSC (Forest Stewardship Certified) and SFI (Sustainable Forestry Initiative) fiber, for the second consecutive year.
+In 2020, 100% of HBG’s overall paper usage came from FSC (Forest Stewardship Certified) and SFI (Sustainable Forestry Initiative) fiber, for the second consecutive year.
 This exceeds our combined certified fiber goal of 95%.

-For the 2017-2020 period we have had an aggressive target for recycled fiber, aiming for recycled to represent 20% of our overall paper use.
-In 2019, recycled fiber was 9.3% of our overall paper usage, an increase of 1.5% over the prior year.
-We remain committed to sourcing recycled papers when they are available in the market and to push our suppliers to integrate recycled fiber into more paper products.
+For the 2017-2020 period we had an aggressive target for recycled fiber, aiming for recycled to represent 20% of our overall paper use.
+In 2020, recycled fiber was 9.2% of our overall paper usage, flat compared to 2019, and our recycled tonnage increased by 6%.
+We remain committed to sourcing recycled papers when they are available in the marketplace and to push our suppliers to integrate recycled fiber into more paper products.

 Protecting Endangered Forests

-Our goal in this area is to continue HBG’s diligent oversight of our supply chain to ensure that we avoid using any controversial sources of paper fiber and require our paper to be free of unacceptable sources as defined by FSC’s controlled wood standard.
+Our goal is to diligently oversee our supply chain to ensure that we avoid using paper originating from unacceptable sources of paper fiber, such as endangered forests, and require our paper to be free of unacceptable sources as defined by FSC’s controlled wood standard.
 We regularly discuss paper sourcing with our suppliers and remind them of their strict adherence to HBG’s paper and environmental standards.

 Monitoring and Reporting